-- Do not combine leftover vaccine from one SDV with another to obtain a dose. - Do not open a SDV until ready to use. - Before you remove the protective cap, always check the vial to make sure you have the correct vaccine. - Once you remove the cap, vaccine should be used because it may not be possible to determine if the rubber seal has been punctured.
+- Do not combine leftover vaccine from one SDV with another to obtain a dose. - Do not open a SDV until ready to use. - Before you remove the protective cap, always check the vial to make sure you have the correct vaccine. - Once you remove the cap, you must use the vaccine because it may not be possible to determine if the rubber seal has been punctured.
 Discard any unused SDVs without a protective cap at the end of the workday. - DO NOT pre-draw vaccines before they are needed.